xniclaserdx/DS18B20-simple-temp/README.md

-# dsbntempsensor
+# DS18B20 temps sensor
-temp sensor for raspberry pi with python
+simple programn that will output and document the output of the DS18B20 temp sensor